-The Trustees are registered as a Data Controller within the meaning of GDPR guidelines (formerly under the Data Protection Act 1998) to hold such information as is necessary for the management of the Scheme.
-Premier Pensions Management Ltd (Scheme's Administrator) is registered as a Data Processor under GDPR guidelines (formerly under the Act).
+The Trustees are registered as Data Controllers within the meaning of the General Data Protection Regulation ("GDPR") guidelines (formerly under the Data Protection Act 1998) to hold such information as is necessary for the management of the Scheme.
+Premier Pensions Management Ltd is registered as a Data Processor under GDPR guidelines (formerly under the Act).